MrKomron/MrKomron/README.md

 - 🔭 I’m currently working on my projects
-- 🌱 I’m currently learning IT
+- 🌱 I’m learning IT